ssalonen/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 This is an example how different Rollershutter commands can be written to Modbus.

-Roller shutter position is read from register 0, `UP`/`DOWN` commands are written to register 1, and `MOVE`/`STOP` commands are written to register 2.
+Roller shutter position is read from register 0 (assumed to be in range 0...100), `UP`/`DOWN` commands are written to register 1, and `MOVE`/`STOP` commands are written to register 2.

 The logic of processing commands are summarized in the table